tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 The next step will be to re-install WordPress using the database and media backup.
 Then re-install the 20 plugins you had on that website.
 In one year, plugins evolve (and it's good), but your theme, or some of your features might not be compatible with WooCommerce `v3.5`.
 It might result of a broken website.

-Another example is when you're working as a team on a project, without reproductible builds you will end up with the frontend person working with WordPress 5.1.1 while the developper still has version 4.9.10 and won't be able to reproduce the bug you have with that setup.
+Another example is when you're working as a team on a project, without reproducible builds you will end up with the frontend person working with WordPress 5.1.1 while the developer still has version 4.9.10 and won't be able to reproduce the bug you have with that setup.

 Because of this concept, you'll need to **forbid any type of plugins/themes installation or updating from the WordPress backend**.
 By default Bedrock will take care of this when you are in the `production` environment.
 Since WordPress is also a composer dependency, updating it is as simple as `composer update roots/wordpress`.

-But how to guarantee reproductible builds ?
+But how to guarantee reproducible builds ?
 Well the answer is just below: use **Composer**.

 # Use Composer